Self-publishing checklist for first-time authors.

 From today through Friday, February 7, I’m hosting a free giveaway on Goodreads for the paperback edition of 1200 Creative Writing Prompts.

 Goodreads is a social media network for people who love to read.
 It’s a great way to share and discover books.
 You can create a list of books you want to read and rate and review books you’ve already read.
 Plus, there are plenty of special features for authors.

-Click here to learn more about 10 Core Practices for Better Writing
+Click here to learn more about 1200 Creative Writing Prompts

 All you need to enter is a (free) Goodreads account.
-Once you’ve logged in, click “Enter to Win” below for your chance to win a copy of 10 Core Practices for Better Writing.
+Once you’ve logged in, click “Enter to Win” below for your chance to win a copy of 1200 Creative Writing Prompts.

-The contest is open to residents of the United States and Canada.
+The contest is open to residents of the United States.

 Good luck, and keep writing!

 Find out how a writing process makes your writing better.